ankith-mohan/SEP/docs/index.md

 ## [List of functions](funcs.md)

-## Getting started: Two introdutory examples
+## Getting started: Two introductory examples
+To compute upper and lower bounds over several instances, please refer [executeExpt](/main/executeExpt.md).

 The first example will cover the generation of a 4 x 4 positive semidefinite matrix and computing the upper and lower bounds on this matrix.

     >> P = genMat(4, "Pos", 0)